siirilydia/WorkTimeReporting/README.md

 Doing this was loads of fun, mainly because of by hilarious team members.
 But the schedule was also super tight, so I had to maintain my focus to get this done.

+Frequently heard: *stupid jokes about construction workers*
+                  "ADO what?
+I have been using the LinQ-thingy a lot more often?"
+(Here I learned the differences between ADO and EF)
+                  "Eh...
+I'm not sure if I can accomplish the mvp with so little time..."
+                  "X thing done!
+You can count it as done! *hands in the air*" "Y thing done!
+I made it in time! *hands in the air*"